Just an observation

 - Since I shared a good article, I’ll look smarter.

-- I didn’t read it, but nobody will ever know.
+- I didn’t actually read it, but nobody will ever know.
 I’m good with that.

 For many people, sharing has become a substitute for reading.
 It’s how they overcome the anxiety and guilt of not completing a task.
 Plus, they think it’ll make themselves look smarter in the process: